 The testing, marketing and sale of human pharmaceutical products involves unavoidable risks.
-If we succeeds in developing new pharmaceutical products, the sale of such products may expose the Company to potential liability resulting from the use of such products.
+If we succeed in developing new pharmaceutical products, the sale of such products may expose us to potential liability resulting from the use of such products.
 Such liability might result from claims made directly by consumers or by regulatory agencies, pharmaceutical companies or others.
-The obligation to pay any product liability claim in excess of whatever insurance we are able to acquire, or the recall of any of our products, could have a material adverse effect on the business, financial condition and future prospects of the Company.
+The obligation to pay any product liability claim in excess of whatever insurance we are able to acquire, or the recall of any of our products, could have a material adverse effect on our business, financial condition and future prospects.

-The Company entered into indemnification agreements with its officers and directors.
+We entered into indemnification agreements with our officers and directors.
 The maximum potential amount of future payments required under these indemnification agreements is unlimited.
-However, the Company currently maintains director and officer liability insurance coverage of US\$20 million to reduce the exposure of the Company.
+However, we currently maintain director and officer liability insurance coverage of US\$35 million to reduce our exposure.